Client: Denver Museum of Nature & Science

 The Denver Museum of Nature & Science (DMNS) is a 115-year-old institution that welcomes nearly 1.4 million visitors every year.
 More than 90% of visitors rate the museum at an “exceptional” level in satisfaction surveys, and the Museum has a membership base of over 62,000 households.

 Yet attracting and retaining visitors from underserved local communities has been a challenge for the museum, and senior leadership wanted to ensure that the institution is relevant, accessible, and welcoming to visitors from all communities.
-In response, the DMNS launched a museum-wide initiative to infuse design thinking into their internal DNA as part of an effort to become more relevant and accessible to the community, and brought Designing Insights on board to train staff and consult around ongoing design thinking practices.
+In response, the DMNS launched a museum-wide initiative to infuse design thinking into their internal DNA, and brought Designing Insights on board to train staff and consult around ongoing design thinking practices.

-Through intensive, multi-day bootcamps, we trained over 100 Museum staff members in human-centered design methods.
+Through intensive, multi-day design thinking workshops and design sprints, we trained over 100 staff members in human-centered design methods.
 Team members from every department in the museum participated, including the CEO and trustees, along with personnel from Research and Collections, Exhibits, Marketing, Volunteer Services, Finance, Guest Services, Technology, Food Services, and the Gift Shop.
-These trainings took the form of intensive, immersive, multi-day workshops in which staff tackled specific and timely challenges, such as: “How might we better connect the Denver community with nature?”

-After our trainings, we provided follow-up consulting to coach the DMNS staff as they experimented with new ways of designing and developing new programs and exhibits.
+After our trainings, we provided follow-up consulting to coach the DMNS staff as they experimented with new ways of designing and developing new programs, services, and exhibits.

 Staff members have conducted need-finding interviews and collaborative design sessions with local community members, formed internal “affinity” groups to support each other in the design thinking process, run internal brainstorming sessions, set up a dedicated prototyping space, and piloted new community programs and exhibits.